 - Landlord shall deliver the Move-Out Statement, along with balance, if any, of the Security Deposit.
-The Move-Out Statement shall either be delivered mailed to the last known address of Tenant or sent to via email to the email that is on file.
+The Move-Out Statement shall either be mailed to the last known address of Tenant or sent via email to the email that is on file.
 If the letter containing the payment is returned to Landlord undelivered and if Landlord is unable to locate Tenant after a reasonable effort, the payment shall become the property of Landlord 90 days after the date the payment was mailed.

 Cleaning Guide for Tenant Move-Out

 When you are ready to move, if you have questions on how to prepare your residence, please call the PMI Georgia office, and discuss your concerns with us.
 We want your move to be a pleasant and successful one.

 Below is our Cleaning Guide for Tenant Move-Out.
 We provide it for your convenience.
 Please note that PMI Georgia staff will use this same checklist in our move-out inspection of the property together with the move-in inspection report on file to calculate damages, if any, to withhold from your security deposit.

 1. All rooms